aczf099/academic-kickstart3/content/home/publications_wip.md

     - Presented at 2019 CESifo Workshop on Political Economy (Dresden), 2019 Economics and Politics Workshop (Brussels)

 **Fiscal Policy as Credit Policy: A New Perspective on the Welfare State vs. Market Trade-off**
-    - To be presented at 2020 SASE Annual Meeting (Amsterdam)
+    - Presented at 2020 SASE Annual Meeting